-Click on the '+' button to browse and select the image to be converted.
-More images can be added to the list.
+Click on the '+' button in the 'List to be transcoded' window on the left to browse and select the image to be transcoded (converted).
+This process can be repeated to add images to the list.
 Please note that TIFF format is not supported.